IlyaJahed2004/genetic-programming-symbolic-regression/readme.md

 After fitness evaluation, individuals are ranked using Mean Squared Error (MSE).
 A fixed percentage (5%) of the top-performing individuals is directly copied into the next generation without any genetic modification.

 This strategy ensures that high-quality symbolic expressions are not lost due to stochastic effects of crossover or mutation and improves the stability of the evolutionary process.

+## Step9: Crossover and Tree Utilities

+In this stage of the project, subtree-based crossover for Genetic Programming is implemented.
+This requires several fundamental tree manipulation utilities.

+### Tree Cloning

+Before performing crossover, parent trees are cloned to avoid modifying individuals that may later be reused for selection or elitism.

+Cloning is implemented as a deep recursive copy of the tree structure.

+### Collecting Tree Nodes

+A recursive traversal function is used to collect all nodes in a tree.
+This enables random selection of crossover points while preserving node identity.

+### Subtree Replacement

+Crossover is implemented by replacing a randomly selected subtree in one parent with a subtree from another parent.

+The replacement is performed using a recursive reconstruction strategy:
+- If the current node is the selected target node, the replacement subtree is returned.
+- Otherwise, the node is rebuilt from recursively processed children.

+This approach avoids in-place mutation and ensures correctness.

+### Depth-Constrained Crossover

+After crossover, offspring trees are checked against a maximum depth constraint.
+If the constraint is violated, the crossover operation is retried.

+This prevents uncontrolled tree growth (bloat).

+### Key Properties

+- Parents are never modified
+- Subtree identity is preserved
+- Tree structure is safely reconstructed
+- Depth constraints are enforced

+This implementation follows standard academic Genetic Programming practices.